Can we estimate the distance to a vehicle with cameras only?

 What is an Epipolar Line

-The line Ol - X represents the point X seen by the left camera, which is directly aligned to its optical center OL.
-On the right camera, this line materialized by the line (eR - XR) is called the epipolar line.
+The line Ol - X represents the point X seen on the left image, directly aligned to its camera center, or optical center OL.
+On the right image, this line materialized by the line (eR - XR) is called the epipolar line.
 Similarly, the line OR - X represents a point for the right camera, but for the left camera, this is materialized by the epipolar line eL-XL.
-The goal is to find the corresponding point on the right image plane so that we can draw the line that will intersect with X and compute the disparity.
+Because the two cameras must be similar in stereo vision, the horizontal line on the left image is the same horizontal line on the right image.
+The goal is to find the corresponding point on the right image plane so that we can draw the line that will intersect with X and get the disparity estimation.

 What is an Epipolar Plane